pulumi/docs/content/docs/reference/pkg/azure-nextgen/logic/integrationaccountagreement.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const integrationAccountAgreement = new azure_nextgen.logic.latest.IntegrationAccountAgreement("integrationAccountAgreement", {
+const integrationAccountAgreement = new azure_nextgen.logic.IntegrationAccountAgreement("integrationAccountAgreement", {
     agreementName: "testAgreement",
     agreementType: "AS2",
     content: {